 - Former President, Denver Chapter of the National Association of Women Business Owners (NAWBO)

 - Former board member, LawPact and several not-for-profit organizations

 Barb has received numerous awards from civic organizations including:

 - Colorado District; Girl Scouts (Mile High Council)

 Outside the Office

 An animal lover, Barb is an official Puppy Raiser for Guide Dogs for the Blind.
 She is rarely seen around the office without a new, four-footed recruit.
 Each dog stays with Barb for 12 months of evaluation and its “practicum,” and accompanies Barb wherever she goes – to client meetings, restaurants, grocery shopping, and more.
 Barb says that puppy raising and working with other puppy raisers in her local puppy club “feeds my soul.”
-Barb has raised 10 [Lafitte in number 12 and new baby will be 13] puppies, and many of them are out there working with their new “best buddy”.
-GDB uses volunteer puppy raisers for the almost 900 puppies raised each year, and offers the working dogs to the handlers free of charge and with a lifetime of support.
+Barb has raised 14 [Lipton is number 13 and Halifax is number 14] puppies, and many of them are out there working with their new “best buddy”.
+GDB uses volunteer puppy raisers for the almost 900 puppies raised each year and offers the working dogs to the handlers free of charge and with a lifetime of support.

 Video: Financing when selling your business